 Many essential oil experts liken yarrow oil to chamomile oil because of its healing properties, although yarrow oil has a sweeter and stronger fragrance compared to chamomile.

-This oil calms and quiets aggravation and skin disturbance on contact.
-It sterilizes and cleans too.
+This oil calms aggravation and skin disturbance on contact.
+It sterilizes and cleanses too.

 Marigold oil has been used in ancient Indian medicine for centuries, and it is used to treat a wide range of different conditions aside from eczema, such as headaches, nausea, and viral infections.